 • Endophthalmitis/retinal detachment: Intravitreous injections are associated with endophthalmitis.
 Proper aseptic injection techniques should be used and patients should be instructed to report any signs of infection (eg, eye pain or redness, photophobia, blurred vision) immediately.
 Retinal detachment and iatrogenic traumatic cataract have been reported.

-• Hypersensitivity reactions: Rare hypersensitivity reactions (including anaphylaxis/anaphylactoid reactions and angioedema) have been associated with use, occurring within several hours of use; monitor closely.
+• Hypersensitivity: Rare hypersensitivity reactions (including anaphylaxis/anaphylactoid reactions and angioedema) have been associated with use, occurring within several hours of use; monitor closely.
 Equipment and appropriate personnel should be available for monitoring and treatment of anaphylaxis.

 • Increased intraocular pressure: Intraocular pressure may increase within 30 minutes following intravitreal injection.
 Monitor intraocular pressure and optic nerve perfusion.